Afghan Mantu Recipe (Beef Dumplings)

 Afghan mantu dates back to the time of the Turkic and Mongol horsemen of Central Asia.
 It is believed that the horsemen carried frozen mantu during the cold winters while traveling long distances and then boiled them over camp fires for supper.

-Afghan mantu is served with chaka (which consists of drained yogurt, minced garlic, lemon, salt) and a variety of sauces and toppings, including ground meat, mixed vegetable, chickpea, or even just cooked onions.
-The recipe below will show you how to make Afghan mantu served with Chaka and a mixed vegetable sauce.
+Afghan mantu is served with chaka (which consists of drained yogurt, minced garlic, lemon and salt) and a variety of sauces and toppings, including ground meat, mixed vegetable, chickpea or even just cooked onions.
+The recipe below will show you how to make Afghan mantu served with chaka and a mixed vegetable sauce.
 Enjoy!

 Preparation and Cook Time

 - 3 cloves garlic, minced

 - 1 teaspoon ground coriander

 - 1 package of egg roll or wonton wraps